How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Be prepared for an adventure: Information about the Marrakesh Marathon was limited in the lead-up and not always correct

-When and how to enter (and how much is the entry fee)?
+When and how do you enter?
+(How much is the entry fee?)

 The entry fee for non-resident international participants is EUR70.